Ryangwaite/AWS-SAA-C02-Course/README.md

 One or more clients makes one or more connections to a load balancer.
 The load balancer is configured so its **listener** uses HTTPS, SSL connections occur between the client and the load balancer.

 The load balancer then needs an SSL certificate that matches the domain name that the application uses.
 AWS has access to this certificate.
 If you need to be careful of where your certificates are stored, you may have a problem with this system.

 ELB initiates a new SSL connection to backend instances with a removed HTTPS certificate.
 This can take actions based on the content of the HTTP.

 The application local balancer requires a SSL certificate because it needs to decrypt any data that's being encrypted by the client.
 Once decrypted, it will interpret it then create new encrypted sessions between it and the back end EC2 instances.
 The EC2 instance will need matching SSL certificates.

 Needs the compute for the cryptographic operations.
 Every EC2 instance must perform these cryptographic operations.
 This overhead can be significant.

 The main benefit is the elastic load balancer gets to see the unencrypted HTTP and can take actions based on what's contained in this plain text protocol.

 ![SSL Offload](Learning-Aids/14-HA-and-Scaling/SSLOffload.png)

 #### 1.12.6.2.
 Pass-through - Network Load Balancer

 The client connects, but the load balancer passes the connection along without decrypting the data at all.
 The instances still need the SSL certificates, but the load balancer does not.
 Specifically it's a network load balancer which is able to perform this style of connection.

 The load balancer is configured for TCP, it can see the source or destinations, but it never touches the encrypted connection.
 The certificate never needs to be seen by AWS.

 Negative is you don't get any load balancing based on the HTTP part because that is never exposed to the load balancer.
 The EC2 instances still need the compute cryptographic overhead.

 #### 1.12.6.3.
 Offload

 Clients connect to the load balancer using HTTPS and are terminated on the load balancer.
 The LB needs an SSL certificate to decrypt the data, but on the backend the data is sent via HTTP.
 While there is a certificate required on the load balancer, this is not needed on the backend instances.

 Data is in plaintext form across AWS's network.
 Not a problem for most.

 #### 1.12.6.4.
 Connection Stickiness

 If there is no stickiness, each time the customer logs on they will have a stateless experience.
 If the state is stored on a particular server, sessions can't be load balanced across multiple servers.

 There is an option available within elastic load balancers called Session Stickiness.

 ![Session Stickiness](Learning-Aids/14-HA-and-Scaling/SessionStickiness.png)

 And within an application load balancer this is enabled on a target group.
 If enabled, the first time a user makes a request, the load balancer generates a cookie called AWSALB with a duration.
 A valid duration is between one second and seven days.
 For this time, sessions will be sent to the same backend instance.
 This will happen until:

 - A server failure, then the user will be moved to a different server.
 - The cookie expires, the whole process will repeat and will receive a new cookie

 This could cause backend unevenness because one user will always be forced to the same server no matter what the distributed load is.
 Applications should be designed to hold session stickiness somewhere other than EC2.
 You can hold session state in, for instance, DynamoDB.
 If store session state data externally, this means EC2 instances will be completely stateless.

+### 1.12.7.
+Gateway Load Balancer
+TODO: this section

+Helps run and scale 3rd party appliances e.g. firewalls, intrusion detection and prevention systems.

+GWLB tunnels traffic and meta-data to backend appliances using **GENEVE** protocol.

+GWLB manages flow stickiness so one flow of data will always use one appliance.

 ---